-When we’re talking about fighting the IRS, we’re talking about getting yourself in a position with the IRS, which generally means paying the least amount of money you legally can to them.
+When we’re talking about fighting the IRS, we’re talking about getting yourself in the most advantageous position possible with the IRS, which generally means paying the least amount of money you legally can to them.

 So as a first step, you need to establish for yourself your goal.
 I’m going to get into the technical resolution options later in this article, but as a first step here, think up — in your own words — where you want to be with the IRS at the end of this battle.
 For example: